harreld/Coursera_Capstone/PopularVenueModeling.md

 ## Discussion

+A model was successfully created that had some success in predicting popular venues based on city population, density, and geographic location data.
+While overall the approach appears sound, there were some limitations encountered that degraded the quality of the model.
+These issues could likely be addressed in iterative stages.

 The Foursquare account used had limiting policies that kept the city count at 75 and the venues per city at 50.
 This greatly limited the venues to only those found in the city center without sampling the entire city.
 Due to this there was observed bias found in the data for example the cluster containing only San Francisco being skewed towards harbor related venues while the one containing only Corpus Christi was skewed towards resort related venues.
 Other cities could similarly be seen to have an overrepresentation of venues occuring at the center of down town.
 Using an unlimited Foursquare account would allow the range and venue count to cover the entire city and give much more representative data for the venues that city contained.
 We would expect better model results overall given this data.

 The clustering algorithm defined closeness based on equivalent venue categories between cities in a particular rank.
 For example, two cities would have more 'closeness' for clustering if they both had *Bar* in the 3rd ranked position.
 They would not be considered any closer, however, if one had *Bar* in rank 2 and the other had it in rank 3.
 This makes the closeness measure more brittle and could be improved so that closeness was granted when the same category appeared between cities in any rank.
 It might be further refined to give more closeness if the ranks were nearer.
 Having a refined closeness algorithm would yield better clustering and likely give greater insight into the city trends.